Mercedes EQT concept electric seven-seater unveiled

 The forthcoming EQT will also feature three rows of seats, with the ability to seat up to seven people – including three child seats in the second-row.
 However, for extra luggage room, the third row can either be folded down or removed entirely.

 The price of the EQT has not been confirmed yet, nor have details on the battery size or range of the EQT.
-However, like the outgoing Citan, the EQT, T-Class and new Citan will be produced in co-operation with Renault, so they're likely to share the mechanical platform and powertrain technology of the next-generation Renault Kangoo Z.E.
+However, like the outgoing Citan, the EQT, T-Class and new Citan will be produced in co-operation with Renault, so they're likely to share the mechanical platform and powertrain technology of the next-generation Renault Kangoo E-TECH.
 Therefore, the EQT is expected to use the same 44kWh battery as the latest Kangoo, and be capable of roughly 160 miles on a single charge.

 The EQT will be based on the T-Class, which will replace the Citan compact van and MPV when it goes on sale in 2022, followed by the electric EQT shortly after.
 The commercial van version of the T-Class will continue to wear the Citan moniker.